guberland/Application-Control-List/README.md

 ## Alteration for display purpose
-  -The URL has been changed to point at local file which is the duplicate of the source file for GitHub display purpose
+  -The URL has been changed to point at local file which is the duplicate of the source file for GitHub demo purpose

   -Some of the Information are hidden due to unknown usage